jiyoungk-0/Data-Science-Portfolio/Background-Color-AB-Test/README.md

 ### **🔍 Key Insights**

-- Changing the background color to black significantly increases user conversions.
+- Changing the background colour to black significantly increases user conversions.

 - The effect is consistent across devices, with stronger uplift on mobile users.